Tag: crypto regulation

 Political and Institutional Signal Injection

-When political figures or major institutions praise a protocol—Trump invoking Bitcoin patriotism, or BlackRock filing an Ethereum ETF—they are not making policy; they are triggering flows.
+Political figures or major institutions praise a protocol.
+Trump invokes Bitcoin patriotism.
+BlackRock files an Ethereum ETF.
+They are not making policy; they are triggering flows.
 These are not statements; they are liquidity injections disguised as discourse.
 The signal precedes substance, and markets follow the pulse of performance.

 The Cognitive Gap